 Benefits of Face Oil

-Although most face oils act as occlusives, different face oils do different things and thus have many different benefits.
+Although most face oils act as occlusives, different face oils do different things for your skin, and thus have many different benefits.
 Unless you have some kind of allergy, there’s no reason you can’t use more than one kind of face oil to reap their different benefits.
 Let’s talk about the benefits of face oils:

-We know what you’re thinking: “Isn’t castor oil the stuff they give kids that tastes terrible?”
-Well, that may have happened a long, long time ago, but in fact, castor oil is a wonderful humectant that not only moisturizes the face but smoothes it as well.
+Castor oil is a wonderful humectant that not only moisturizes the face but smoothes it as well.
 Believe it or not, it can also be used as a makeup remover.
 Bonus benefit: It also helps give your hair a little extra shine.

 No list of face oils is complete without a mention of jojoba oil.
 Aside from being a great moisturizer, jojoba oil is wonderful for balancing skin’s natural oils and for alleviating redness.
-Not only that, it can take off your makeup as well!

 Benefits of Moisturizer

-Moisturizers hydrate the skin
+Moisturizers protect the skin

 Moisturizers are anti-aging